khriemer2596/Python-Projects/Sort Timer Program/README.md

-This Python program implements the count sort and bubble sort algorithms, and shows the runs time of each using matplotlib.
+This Python program implements the bubble sort and insertion sort algorithms, and shows the runs time of each using matplotlib.